francoisschwarzentruber/tikzzz/README.md

 # [tikzzz](https://github.com/francoisschwarzentruber/tikzzz/)

 **tikzzz** is a tiny tikz editor in the browser.

+## Features

-- when you write your tikz code, the image is updated ;
+- **What you see is what you get**: when you write the TikZ code, the image is updated
-- When you move nodes with the mouse, the code is updated.
+- **Moving points** update the code.
+You can select some portion of the code and move the points appearing in that selection.

 > It is inspired by QTikZ and KTikZ, see [here](https://github.com/fhackenberger/ktikz).

 ## Screenshot